 If a student does well on exams and scores a lot of points, he or she will be able to enroll in a more prestigious high school.
 Most students transfer to secondary school, which is tied to their place of residence and primary school.

 At the end of the ninth grade, students take exams to obtain a certificate of basic secondary education.

 Eleventh graders take exams in Maltese, English and Mathematics, as well as in selected subjects for university admission.
 The exams correspond to the International Baccalaureate, IB system.
 Graduates receive a certificate of complete secondary education.
-The certificate is issued in ccordance with the first three levels of the Maltese and Common European Qualifications System.
+The certificate is issued in accordance with the first three levels of the Maltese and Common European Qualifications System.

 Public schools in Malta